lukebrady/resourced/README.md

 # Resourced
-An awesome list of resources for learning Software and Site Reliability Engineering.
+An awesome list of resources for learning Software and Site Reliability Engineering.</br>
 If you have any awesome resources that you would like to be included, make a pull request.

 ### Software Engineering